Get Started With 3-6 Art Curriculum

 Art Learning Blogs:

-Over the last 20 years, I have compiled numerous art lesson and curriculum ideas in blog posts.
-Here is a list to kickstart your journey and inspire you with innovative ideas.
-I recommend joining my art newsletter where I share the latest art lesson ideas, free training, and resources for professional development in art teaching on a weekly basis.
+Over the last 20 years I have compiled numerous art lesson and blogs.
+These focus on teaching art to 3-6 Montessori children.
+Here is a list to kickstart your journey and inspire you with new ideas to teach.
+I recommend joining my art newsletter where I share the latest art lesson ideas.
+I give free training, and resources for professional development.

 The resources are listed in the following order: